 What does it mean to be passive aggressive?

-Passive aggressive behavior is when someone who doesn’t feel comfortable disagreeing or speaking their mind, retaliates in non-assertive ways in order to display their feelings of resentment and anger.
+Passive aggressive behavior is when someone who doesn’t feel comfortable disagreeing or speaking their mind retaliates in non-assertive ways to display their feelings of resentment and anger.

 How to work with people who are passive aggressive

 Ways it Shows Up